CHEK2 c.715G>A, p.Glu239Lys

 BA1

-According to standard ACMG guidelines, the rule for BA1 is: 'Allele frequency is too high for the disorder'.
-The reported minor allele frequency is very low, which does not meet the BA1 threshold.
-Therefore, BA1 is not applied.
+According to standard ACMG guidelines, the rule for BA1 is: "Allele frequency is too high for the disorder".
+The evidence for this variant shows the allele frequency is well below thresholds for BA1.
+Therefore, this criterion is not applied.

 BS1

-According to standard ACMG guidelines, the rule for BS1 is: 'Allele frequency is greater than expected for the disorder'.
-The allele frequency for this variant is below typical population frequency thresholds for benign variants.
-Therefore, BS1 is not applied.
+According to standard ACMG guidelines, the rule for BS1 is: "Allele frequency is greater than expected for the disorder".
+The evidence for this variant shows allele frequency is below expected thresholds.
+Therefore, this criterion is not applied.

 BS2

-According to standard ACMG guidelines, the rule for BS2 is: 'Observed in healthy individuals with full penetrance expected at an early age'.
-There is no evidence provided showing the variant in healthy individuals in a manner that would indicate lack of pathogenicity.
-Therefore, BS2 is not applied.
+According to standard ACMG guidelines, the rule for BS2 is: "Observed in healthy individuals with full penetrance expected at an early age".
+The evidence for this variant shows no confirmed healthy homozygotes or unaffected individuals.
+Therefore, this criterion is not applied.

 BS3

-According to standard ACMG guidelines, the rule for BS3 is: 'Well-established functional studies show no damaging effect on protein function or splicing'.
-The functional studies indicate a damaging effect on CHEK2 activity, so BS3 is not applied.
+According to standard ACMG guidelines, the rule for BS3 is: "Well-established functional studies show no damaging effect on protein function or splicing".
+The evidence for this variant shows functional studies demonstrate damaging effect.
+Therefore, this criterion is not applied.

 BS4

-According to standard ACMG guidelines, the rule for BS4 is: 'Lack of segregation in affected family members'.
-There is no segregation analysis data provided.
-Therefore, BS4 is not applied.
+According to standard ACMG guidelines, the rule for BS4 is: "Lack of segregation in affected family members".
+The evidence for this variant shows no segregation data.
+Therefore, this criterion is not applied.

 BP1